Nodes

 )

-Once a system is instantiated, compilation has already resolved all output
+Once a system is instantiated, compilation has already resolved all state variable

-paths and can tell you which outputs define the initial state surface.
+paths and can tell you which state variables define the initial state surface.

 that actually need initial values for this compiled graph, and